 - Implementation: We launch the assessment model and begin using it with real candidates.
 At this point, recruiters can see the list of candidates who have taken the video interview and assessment, play the recorded interviews, and see a score for each candidate.
 Higher scores show candidates who are likely to be most successful in the job.

 - Ongoing Monitoring and improvements: HireVue periodically monitors the results to ensure that the model continues to predict the job performance metrics and is not creating any adverse impact against groups of candidates.
 Any factor found to contribute to bias is removed from the model.
 As the customer’s goals, objectives, or roles change, the model is updated to maintain predictive accuracy.

-The HireVue Assessments model -- the algorithm -- is looking for the same things that you or I would notice if we were performing an interview.
-This includes which words are used, the type and meaning of statements made, and overall expressiveness.
-It also notices emotions that can be detected from voice and facial expressions, such as enthusiasm for the subject being discussed.
-Because there are cultural variations in degrees of expressiveness and explicit emotion, we train the model using data featuring people from the same culture.
+The HireVue Assessments model — the algorithm — is looking for the same things that you or I would notice if we were doing an interview.
+This includes which words are used, the type and meaning of statements made, and facial movements.
+Because there are variations between different cultures, we train the model using data featuring people from the same culture.
 See our Japanese assessments model press release for one example.

 Our data scientists and IO psychologists are able to design HireVue Assessments algorithms to include only the data points proven to be predictive of job performance, and to leave out the things that don’t matter.
 This eliminates consideration of many characteristics that can be unintentionally distracting or influential to human evaluators.